BackDevelopers/backdevelopers-stackbit/content/pages/about-us.md

       competition comparisons without all the usual SEO jargon.
-In turn, you can make well-informed decisions on making a difference to the impact of your website on the search engines thus, increasing both visits to your website and conversions.We are a google ads and seo specialist
+In turn, you can make well-informed decisions on making a difference to the impact of your website on the search engines thus, increasing both visits to your website and conversions.
+We are a google ads and seo specialist
     styles:
       self:
         height: auto